and how you can keep up!

 In order to help cope with demand, the pick and pack process in some large businesses has become almost fully automated.
 This might be a completely viable option for larger companies but currently wouldn’t benefit smaller businesses due to the cost.

-Through advancing warehouse technologies and software, it would become possible for all online businesses to minimise errors and increase productivity, in turn providing a better service.
+Through advancing warehouse technologies and software, it would become possible for all online businesses to minimise errors and increase productivity, in turn providing a customer experience.
 The accurate pick and pack of items occurring within minutes of customer purchase would also prove supreme efficiency and provide to the bricks and mortar customer experience.

 Everyone has heard the stories of online purchases being delivered straight to your doorstep by drones, but it’s a viable reality.
 The possibility of drone delivery from distribution centres all over the country would bring the options of same day delivery, even within the hour of purchase.